mczerniawski/pChecksAD/README.md

-# pChecksAD
+# What is pChecksAD

-Pester infrastructure checks for ActiveDirectory
+Create infra-as-code documentation of Active Directory and DNS

+Authored by